rzabhd80/abanTetherCodeChallange/README.md

 # known issues

-Due to time constraints, Docker and Docker Compose deployment were not tested.
+Due to time constraints, application services were not tested.
 While a Dockerfile and a Compose setup are provided, further validation is needed to ensure proper deployment